-The Catalan Culture and Beach Trail is the perfect way to discover the Catalan coast, with beautiful scenery, a rich medieval history and a great artistic heritage.
-This region was voted one of the "Best of the World Destinations 2012" by National Geographic Traveller Magazine and deservedly so.
-Gallop through surf on unspoilt sandy beaches, ride through old villages, passing Romanesque churches on this fast exhilarating point to point riding trail.
+The Catalan Culture and Beach Trail is the perfect way to discover the Catalan coast's beautiful scenery, rich medieval history and a great artistic heritage.
+This region was deservedly voted one of the "Best of the World Destinations 2012" by National Geographic Traveller Magazine.
+Gallop through surf on unspoilt sandy beaches and ride through old villages while passing Romanesque churches on this fast exhilarating point to point riding trail.

-As well as the long sandy beaches you will also discover a nature reserve, the Parc Natural dels Aiguamolls de l'Emporda.
-This Park has been designated as both a RAMSAR site and an Important Bird Area.
-The Park is built on marshy land and shelters predominantly aquatic birds.
-More than 300 different species have been sighted here.
-Riding through the magnificent rivermouth "La Gola", which is a protected natural area, will give you a view of the coastal plant life and the fauna of maritime-land areas of Costa Brava.
+As well as the long sandy beaches, riders will also discover the Parc Natural dels Aiguamolls de l'Empordanature reserve.
+This Park has been designated as both a RAMSAR site and an Important Bird Area. and is built on marshy land, sheltering predominantly aquatic birds, with more than 300 different species having been sighted.
+Riding through the magnificent rivermouth "La Gola", (a protected natural area), will give riders a view of the coastal plant life and the fauna of maritime-land areas of Costa Brava.

 Read a personal ride review of this ride.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from MM of Okehampton on 04/11/2022